phanison898/phanison898/README.md

 #### 🤝 Introduction

 - This is **Phanison** aka `Phani Kumar`.
-I'm a professional Full Stack React Developer based in India, Bangalore
+I'm a professional Full Stack React Developer based in India, Bangalore.
+I'm always a better person than yesterday and always try to dig to get the best out of me

+#### 🚀 Goals in 2021:

+- Master react & react native skills
+- Master M.E.R.N development stack
+- Building clones of all social media applications one after the other, as a way to let the world know what I'm capable of

-#### :hourglass_flowing_sand: Currently I'm occupied with:
+#### :hourglass_flowing_sand: Currently working project:

 - Building **Instagram** clone using **`React`** , **`Redux`** , **`React-Router`** , **`Firebase`** , **`Material-UI`**

-#### :muscle: Goals in 2021:

-- Become master in react & react native
-- Master M.E.R.N development stack
-- Building clones of all social media applications one after the other

-#### 🚀 Completed Projects:
+#### &#10004; Recently completed projects:

 - Facebook web app clone
 - LinkedIn web app clone